carpentries/instructor-training/episodes/01-welcome.md

 {: .challenge}

 To make sure everyone has the
-same context, we'll give a brief overview of The Carpentries organization before starting the training.
+same context, we will give a brief overview of The Carpentries organization before starting the training.

 ## A Brief Overview of The Carpentries